YuaZheH/atommovr_yuanzhe/README.md

 # atommovr: a simulation framework for atom rearrangement algorithms.

-Authors: Nikhil Harle, Bo-Yu Chen.
+Authors: Nikhil Harle*, Bo-Yu Chen*, Bob Bao, Hannes Bernien.

 This is a Python-based framework for comparing algorithms for rearranging neutral atoms in tweezer arrays or optical lattices.
 Developed in the Bernien Lab at UChicago.